 Is your toddler fighting sleep come bedtime and naps?
 Toddler bedtime tantrums are never fun.
 Discover 5 tips you haven’t tried to help your child sleep.
-This is a sponsored post written by me on behalf of Tradecraft Specialties.
-The opinions and text are all mine.

 Is your toddler—who usually goes to sleep with no issues—suddenly taking a long time to fall asleep?

 You’re definitely not alone.
 Many parents wonder why their toddlers, who had never had a problem with wanting to fall asleep, are now taking a long time to doze off.

 And I’m talking long.
 Whereas your toddler may have fallen asleep within minutes, she now takes 45 minutes to an hour and a half before finally going to sleep.

 You’ve racked your brain on possible reasons, but can’t think of any.
 Your schedule and routine are the same, she isn’t teething—no explanation for why she’s now fighting sleep.